RAG Agentic RAG CAG NLP LLM Regulatory AI

 Limitations

-The dataset of 52 companies introduced constraints.
+A dataset of only 52 companies was a key limitation for this analysis.
 Inconsistencies in how firms report headcount, whether they include contractors or part-time workers, and COVID-era hiring surges were not fully accounted for.
 These factors likely introduced measurement bias and limit how far the findings generalize.

 Agentic AI RAG FastAPI React IBM Granite ChromaDB